Rikj000/MoniGoMani/MGM_DOCUMENTATION.md

 ```powershell
 freqtrade plot-profit --export-filename ./user_data/backtest_results/<backtest-results-file> -c ./user_data/mgm-config.json -c ./user_data/mgm-config-private.json --timerange 20210501-20210616 --timeframe 1h
 ```

+# How to test for improvements
+The process is rather simple really on **1st HyperOpt Runs**:
+- Copy/paste the Run 1 command
+- Check/Save the HyperOpt Run 1a Results
+- Reset MoniGoMani
+- Adjust a single:
+  - Setting in `mgm-config.json`
+  - Indicator/weighted signal
+  - The spaces used
+  - The protections enabled/disabled
+  - ...
+- Copy/paste the Run 1 command again, use the same `--random-state` as you used in the previous test
+- Compare if the HyperOpt Run 1b Results are better then on your Run 1a attempt

+You can also do this for  **2nd HyperOpt Runs**, but this is a little more difficult, after your 1st Run be sure to:
+- Check/Save the HyperOpt Run 1 Results, Copy/paste the Run 2 command upon an epoch of choice and with a new random state
+- Check/Save the HyperOpt Run 2a Results
+- Reset MoniGoMani
+- Restore your initial 1st Run with `hyperopt-show` with the correct epoch and `--hyperopt-filename`
+- Adjust a single:
+  - Setting in `mgm-config.json`
+  - Indicator/weighted signal
+  - The spaces used
+  - The protections enabled/disabled
+  - ...
+- Copy/paste the Run 2 command again, use the same `--random-state` as you used in the previous test
+- Compare if the HyperOpt Run 2b Results are better then on your Run 2a attempt

 # How to share your test results properly
 The easiest way to share how your MGM setup has been doing would be by posting a screenshot in the [Discord Server](https://discord.gg/xFZ9bB6vEz) with the output of the `/status table` and `/profit` commands (Using the Telegram connection of the bot) + The complete output of the log being printed while HyperOpting (See [Some Test Results]() for examples).